hyunjae-lee/hyunjae-lee.github.io/_portfolio/HighlightU/highlightu.md

 The second one, **Face expression Anaylsis** is the fact that also makes sense to be evaluted how interesting the moment of the video is.
 For example, If smiling or angry face expression is detected at a certain moment, That means __The streamer feels more intersting!__ and this fact has higher percentage to be selected as __a highlight of the video__ than other normal moments.

 If you would like to know [more detail about this project](https://github.com/highlightu/documentation/blob/master/Documents/final_report.pdf){: target="_blank" }, you can check our report that describes all detail.

+Here is the [repository](https://github.com/highlightu/server){: target="_blank" } storing codes and descriptions for this project.

 {% include gallery caption="This is a gallary to go along with this case project." %}